myriamnabil/myriamnabil/README.md

 💻 I'm **Meryam Nabil**, a passionate **Software Developer** from Egypt 🇪🇬

-🚀 I love building modern **web applications** with clean design and great user experience.
+🚀 I love building modern **web and mobile applications** with clean design and great user experience.

 🎯 My goal is to create **technology that helps people and solves real problems.**